ILOVEPIE/Shader.js/README.md

 Shader.js
 =========

-A small and compact closure-compiler compatible javascript library for managing shaders.
+A small and compact closure-compiler compatible JavaScript library for managing shaders.

 Features:
 ---------

  - shader source caching (speeds up compilation of multiple identical shaders)
+ - persistent shader source caching (expiration required for this to be used)
- - uniform management (simplifies uniforms to make them easyer to use, reducing the amount of typing required, 1 method will update all types of uniforms.)
+ - uniform management (simplifies uniforms to make them easier to use, reducing the amount of typing required, 1 method will update all types of uniforms.)
- - simplifys rendering code by compacting code that is always required to use a shader into one method
+ - simplifies rendering code by compacting code that is always required to use a shader into one method

 Usage:
 ------